Gossip: In Christianity

-According to Matthew 18, Jesus also taught that conflict resolution among church members ought to begin with the aggrieved party attempting to resolve their dispute with the offending party alone.
+According to Matthew 18, Jesus also taught that conflict-resolution among church members ought to begin with the aggrieved party attempting to resolve their dispute with the offending party alone.
 Only if this did not work would the process escalate to the next step, in which another church member would become involved.
-After that if the person at fault still would not "hear," the matter was to be fully investigated by the church elders, and if not resolved to be then exposed publicly.
+After that, if the person at fault still would not "hear", the matter was to be fully investigated by the church elders, and if not resolved, it was to be then exposed publicly.

-Based on texts like these portraying gossip negatively, many Christian authors generalize on the phenomenon.
+Based on texts like these that portray gossip negatively, many Christian authors generalize on the phenomenon.
 So, in order to gossip, writes Phil Fox Rose, we "must harden our heart towards the 'out' person.
 We draw a line between ourselves and them; define them as being outside the rules of Christian charity...
 We create a gap between ourselves and God's Love."
-As we harden our heart towards more people and groups, he continues, "this negativity and feeling of separateness will grow and permeate our world, and we'll find it more difficult to access God’s love in any aspect of our lives."
+As we harden our heart towards more people and groups, he continues, "this negativity and feeling of separateness will grow and permeate our world, and we'll find it more difficult to access God's love in any aspect of our lives."

 The New Testament is also in favor of group accountability (Ephesians 5:11; 1st Tim 5:20; James 5:16; Gal 6:1-2; 1 Cor 12:26), which may be associated with gossip.

+Gossip as a breach of secrecy has parallels with confession: the medieval Christian church sought to control both from its position as a powerful regulator.